mohaids/tornjak/docs/tornjak-manager-quickstart.md

 export KIND_EXPERIMENTAL_PROVIDER=podman
 ```

+> **TIP:** This environment variable tells KIND (Kubernetes in Docker) to use Podman as the container runtime instead of Docker.
+Podman is a daemonless container engine that can run without root privileges, making it more secure for some environments.
+KIND's Podman support is considered experimental, so you may encounter some issues not present when using Docker.
+If you experience problems, consider switching to Docker or check the KIND documentation for Podman-specific troubleshooting.

 ### Step 1: Create the Kind clusters

 For the purposes of this, we can name the clusters `server` and `client`: